“I was scared to death of writing the dissertation”: Q&A with Makeba Butler, EdD’17

 So there’s a purpose there.
 And what keeps me going is knowing that I have not fulfilled my purpose.
 Because had I fulfilled it, we would see a change.

-Kara Wyman has a BA in literature and an MEd from the University of California-Santa Barbara.
+Kara Wyman has a BA in literature and a MEd from the University of California-Santa Barbara.
 She spent a decade working with adolescents as an English teacher, the founder and director of a drama program, a curriculum designer, and a project manager for a teen-centered nonprofit organization.
-She is now the Alumni and Community Manager for Concordia University-Portland.Tags: EdD, Educational Leadership, Q&A
+She is now the Alumni and Community Manager for Concordia University-Portland.Tags: EdD, Educational Leadership, leadership, Q&A